mvaganov/self/RESUME.md

 * Teach computer science, with a curriculum designed to motivate in a context of creativity and computer hacking
 * Subjects: Computer Science fundamentals, HTML/CSS, Python, JavaScript, C, C++, C#, Unity, VR, computer graphics, photoshop, 3D modeling, 3D printing, electronics, cyber security, tech industry culture
 * Wrote software used to manage schedule and notification using speech synthesis
+* Wrote Artificial Neural Network from scratch using C# as a learning exercise

 <!--- #ifndef redux -->
 Sacred Heart Courses Taught: